JarvyJ/HomeIntent/docs/docs/getting-started/installation.md

  * Jarvis, turn on the kitchen light
  * Jarvis, add milk to the shopping list
  * Jarvis, set the bedroom light to red at 80% brightness

+After playing around and getting things setup/configured, if you add a new entity in Home Assistant (ex: a light or smart switch), you will need to restart Home Intent for it to pick up the new entity.